griffin-reichmuth/griffin-reichmuth.github.io/healthcare_forecasting.md

 ## Dataset
 The main data comes from the Centers for Medicare and Medicaid Services (CMS).
 They provide synthetic, realistic-but-not-real, claims and beneficiary data for public research purposes.
 The data, representing beneficiary data from 2015-2023, contains enrollment information and healthcare claims for nearly 9,000 Medicare beneficiaries which comprise 1.1 million claims.
 Additional data includes ICD-10 diagnostic codes and zip code level data of socioeconomic indicators from the U.S. Census Bureau.
-Data was uploaded to a database in Google BigQuery by created by L. DeGrandchamp.
+Data was uploaded to a database in Google BigQuery by created by [Lexie DeGrandchamp](https://gleaming-adegrandchamp.wordpress.com/).

 The proposed database structure can be seen below: